 Thanks for passing by.
-I'm available for hire in 2018 - scroll down to read on!
+Scroll down to read a little about me!

 Management (aim: MLitt) - University of St. Andrews